 Butterfly Lab as developed through support from PNM, Los Alamos National Bank and Los Alamos National Laboratory Foundation and Carolina Biological.
-Earth's Birthday Project is grateful for the insights and advice of Judy Chaddick, science teacher emeritus of the Espanola Valley Schools, who helped make these science units easy, educational and fun.
+Celebrate Planet Earth is grateful for the insights and advice of Judy Chaddick, science teacher emeritus of the Espanola Valley Schools, who helped make these science units easy, educational and fun.